-Did you know that the Bible is the most read book of all time?
+Did you know that the Bible is the most read book and most translated book of all time?

 So why not read it in French?